 Jason Bateman

 Bateman made his directorial debut with an episode of The Hogan Family, at the time setting the record for the youngest director in the Directors Guild of America.
-He has since directed and starred in The Family Fang (2015) and Ozark.
+He has since directed and starred in the films Bad Words (2013) and The Family Fang (2015), and the television crime dramas Ozark, The Outsider (2020), and Black Rabbit (2025).
 Bateman was awarded the Primetime Emmy Award for Outstanding Directing for a Drama Series in 2019 for his direction on Ozark.

 Biography from the Wikipedia article Jason Bateman.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.